raymondworkshop/raymondworkshop/README.md

   - "It’s never too late to be what you might have been" - George Eliot
   - "The good life is one inspired by love and guided by knowledge" - Bertrand Russell
   - "No problem can be solved from the same level of consciousness that created it" - Albert Einstein

+I got my MSc in Computer Science at Chinese University of Hong Kong and BEng in Electronic and Information Engineering at WuHan University.